shirleyx2000/mp0/README.md

 ### Important Notes
 * Due September 18, by 6:00 p.m.
 * This is an *individual* assignment and you cannot use any late days for this assignment.
+* This assignment has a weight of 3% towards your final *raw* grade.
+* _This is a very gentle introduction to the material._ Our acceleration will be quite high.
+Please spend time understanding Java and trying out examples on your own.

 ### Background